 Why should you even bother?

-In a supply chain, every business relies on other businesses.
 Just like a human body is made of different organs and systems, a supply chain comprises different companies, activities, people, resources, and information.
 And if just one part gets compromised, the entire system is at risk.

 What is your supply chain?